DavidSchirduan/DavidSchirduan.github.io/_posts/2021-08-30-JalopyFreeArt.md

 **Trading Diversity for Dated Steriotypes.** This one has been my biggest dealbreaker for a lot of projects.
 If you value diverse characters in your game then you have a LOT of work cut out for you.
 "I need a picture of a female pirate captain."
 No. You will not find that.
 BUT you might be able to alter your text and explain how your captain wears [many different disguises](https://www.flickr.com/photos/britishlibrary/11053345634) to [appear as a man](https://www.flickr.com/photos/britishlibrary/12458980783).

 Also, as a word of warning, always dig a little deeper into the context of an image.
 Flickr might show you a cool picture of an [Nuehr Chief](https://www.flickr.com/photos/britishlibrary/11203034193) who has SO much swagger it's unreal, but that same book has [this photo](https://www.flickr.com/photos/britishlibrary/11207268943) of phrenology examples.
-Ugh.
+Ugh, disgusting.

 Basically if you go anywhere near this stuff, **please hire a consultant** or historian or SOMETHING.
 Just because it's free doesn't mean you should use it.